-The Nebraska Student and Staff Record System requires clarifications regarding who owns the assessment results of contracted public school students.
+The Nebraska Student and Staff Record System requires districts to clarify who owns the assessment results of contracted public school students.
 Most students will be assessed in the district and reported in the district where they are enrolled.
 This is true whether students move between or within districts.